Zbigniew Brzezinski: Advisor to President Carter

 1979 saw two major strategically important events: the overthrow of U.S. ally the Shah of Iran, and the Soviet invasion of Afghanistan.
 The Iranian Revolution precipitated the Iran hostage crisis, which would last for the rest of Carter's presidency.
-Brzezinski anticipated the Soviet invasion, and, with the support of Saudi Arabia, Pakistan, and the People's Republic of China, he created a strategy to undermine the Soviet presence.
-Using this atmosphere of insecurity, Brzezinski led the United States toward a new arms buildup and the development of the Rapid Deployment Forces—policies that are both more generally associated with Reagan's presidency now.
+Brzeziński anticipated the Soviet invasion, and, with the support of Saudi Arabia, Pakistan, and the People's Republic of China, he created a strategy to undermine the Soviet presence.
+Using this atmosphere of insecurity, Brzeziński led the United States toward a new arms buildup and the development of the Rapid Deployment Forces—policies that are both more generally associated with Reagan's presidency now.

 In 1979, the Soviets intervened in the Second Yemenite War.
 The Soviet backing of South Yemen constituted a "smaller shock", in tandem with tensions that were rising due to the Iranian Revolution.
 This played a role in shifting Carter's viewpoint on the Soviet Union to a more assertive one, a shift that finalized with the Soviet-Afghan War.

-Brzezinski constantly urged either the restoration of the Shah of Iran to power or a military takeover, whatever the short-term costs in terms of values.
+Brzeziński constantly urged either the restoration of the Shah of Iran to power or a military takeover, whatever the short-term costs in terms of values.

-On November 9, 1979, Brzezinski was awakened at 3 am by a phone call with a startling message: The Soviets had just launched 250 nuclear weapons at the United States.
-Minutes later, Brzezinski received another call: The early-warning system actually showed 2,000 missiles heading toward the United States.
-As Brzezinski prepared to phone President Jimmy Carter to plan a full-scale response, he received a third call: It was a false alarm.
+On November 9, 1979, Brzeziński was awakened at 3 am by a phone call with a startling message: The Soviets had just launched 250 nuclear weapons at the United States.
+Minutes later, Brzeziński received another call: The early-warning system actually showed 2,000 missiles heading toward the United States.
+As Brzeziński prepared to phone President Jimmy Carter to plan a full-scale response, he received a third call: It was a false alarm.
 An early warning training tape generating indications of a large-scale Soviet nuclear attack had somehow transferred to the actual early warning network, which triggered an all-too-real scramble.

-Brzezinski, acting under a lame duck Carter presidency—but encouraged that Solidarity in Poland had vindicated his style of engagement with Eastern Europe—took a hard-line stance against what seemed like an imminent Soviet invasion of Poland.
+Brzeziński, acting under a lame duck Carter presidency—but encouraged that Solidarity in Poland had vindicated his style of engagement with Eastern Europe—took a hard-line stance against what seemed like an imminent Soviet invasion of Poland.
 He even made a midnight phone call to Pope John Paul II (whose visit to Poland in 1979 had foreshadowed the emergence of Solidarity) warning him in advance.
 The U.S. stance was a significant change from previous reactions to Soviet repression in Hungary in 1956 and Czechoslovakia in 1968.

-Brzezinski developed the Carter Doctrine, which committed the U.S. to use military force in defense of the Persian Gulf.
-In 1981 President Carter presented Brzezinski with the Presidential Medal of Freedom.
+Brzeziński developed the Carter Doctrine, which committed the U.S. to use military force in defense of the Persian Gulf.
+In 1981 President Carter presented Brzeziński with the Presidential Medal of Freedom.